vgundecha/cvpr2020-visualizer/README.md

 1. Download `X.tsv` and `labels.tsv`.
 2. Go to https://projector.tensorflow.org/
 3. Click on Load and upload files.
+4. Run t-SNE on default settings for ~1000 iterations

 ## To download papers and train
 Create a virtual env if you want to